maahinmm/proposal/proposal.md

 ## In a paragraph or more, outline your next steps.
 What new skills will you need to acquire?
 What topics will you need to research?
 If working with one of two classmates, who will do what?

-We might need to look more into the mario labs to get ourselves a refresher.
+We might look into the modules and textbook for reference.
 We will be going through the requirements given on canvas as this project is one of the many listed under modules.
-Maahin Mirza(me): class, main, map, fonts
-Saumika Pandey: Animation, graphics, sounds
-Kesia John: player,push, utility
+Maahin Mirza(me): animation, font, obstacles, voiceover Saumika Pandey: background, time, setting up pygame, voiceover Kesia John: